teapot9/dory-front/README.md

 2. `export VUE_APP_BACKEND=https://your_backend_address/`
 3. `npm install && npm run serve`

+In some cases, you may encounter an `ERR_OSSL_EVP_UNSUPPORTED`.
+The workaround is to enable legacy provider for openssl : `export NODE_OPTIONS=--openssl-legacy-provider`

 # Run (for large-scale production)

 As you noticed, our Docker image and the precedent method for manual-run is not quite efficient : we